CoAxLab/LabHacks-1/labhacks.md

 ##  Programming
 * Start using github.
 It is excellent for version control and for sharing (instead of having analysis_v4_p3.2_final.py you just have analysis.py).
 Other researchers can replicate exactly what you did.
 This will save you time, if someone emails you for example.

 * Need to sync files across your various lab computers/clusters and laptop you use at home and don't want to use Dropbox?
-Use [rsync](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps) instead.
+Use [rsync](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps) instead. e.g:
 ```bash
 rsync -zavr -e ssh --delete --include '*/' --include='*include_these_files.[ext]' --exclude='*' [local_dir] [remote_server]:[remote_dir]
 ```